mayaanayak/OpenFlightsGraphAlgorithms/proposal.md

 Finalizing project structure and algorithms - 26th March

-Data acquisition, data processing - 1st April
+Data acquisition, data processing - 7thst April

-Implement algorithms covered in class - 1st April
+Implement algorithms covered in class - 12th April

-Implement graph traversal (will take up to ten days) - 10th April
+Implement graph traversal (will take up to ten days) - 22th April

-Implement algorithms not covered in class - 10th April
+Implement algorithms not covered in class - 28th April

 ## Mid Project Check-in - 15th April

-Write test cases for each of the graph traversal and the two algorithms we will be implementing - 20th April
+Write test cases for each of the graph traversal and the two algorithms we will be implementing - 3rd May

-Final compilation & Final presentation - 30th April
+Final compilation & Final presentation - 4th May

-Written report - 1 May
+Written report - 5th May